mikaelajli22-beep/MikaelaBluestamp/index.md

 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 ![Headstone Image](tinkercad1.png)
+*Model uses temperature sensor in place of heartrate sensor.
+Both 3 pronged sensor, so the wiring is the same.

 # Code
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.